 1. Questionable profitability.
 Most franchise owners don't provide much information to potential buyers regarding earnings possibilities.
-Even the franchisors who do supply this information usually give only average sales figures and profits before expenses are deducted, numbers that aren't very helpful when trying to determine whether your individual franchise will be successful.
+Even the franchisors who do supply this information usually give only average sales figures and profits before expenses are deducted.
+These numbers aren't very helpful when trying to determine whether your individual franchise will be successful.

 2. High start-up costs.
-Before opening your franchise, you may be required to pay a non-refundable initial franchise fee, anywhere from several thousand to several hundred thousand dollars.
-In addition you'll have to pay a lot to furnish your franchise with the necessary inventory and equipment.
-It can easily take several years to recoup all these expenses.
+Before opening your franchise, you might be required to pay a non-refundable initial franchise fee, anywhere from several thousand to several hundred thousand dollars.
+In addition, you'll have to pay a lot to furnish your franchise with the necessary inventory and equipment.
+It can easily take several years to recoup all these business expenses.

 4. Lack of legal recourse.
-As a franchisee, you have little legal recourse if you're wronged by the franchisor.
+As a franchisee, you have little legal recourse if the franchisor wrongs you.
 Most franchisors make franchisees sign agreements waiving their rights under federal and state law, and in some cases allowing the franchisor to choose where and under what law any dispute would be litigated.
 Shamefully, the Federal Trade Commission (FTC) investigates only a small minority of the franchise-related complaints it receives.

 6. Royalty payments.
 Most franchisees must make royalty payments to the franchisor each month based on a percentage of sales, eating into the franchisee's net profits.

 8. Restrictions on post-term competition.
-Let's say that you decide to purchase a hamburger franchise, but after a couple of years you determine that you could run a higher-quality, more profitable burger joint on your own.
-Unfortunately, due to noncompetition clauses built into almost every franchise agreement, franchisees are not allowed to become independent business owners in a similar business after termination of the franchise agreement.
-By purchasing a franchise, you may be unwittingly limiting your business opportunities for years after the expiration of your contract.
+Let's say that you decide to purchase a hamburger franchise, but after a couple of years, you determine that you could run a higher-quality, more profitable burger joint on your own.
+Unfortunately, due to noncompete clauses built into almost every franchise agreement, franchisees aren't allowed to become independent business owners in a similar business after the franchise agreement ends.
+By purchasing a franchise, you could be unwittingly limiting your business opportunities for years after the expiration of your contract.

 10. Unfair termination.
-Even the slightest impropriety on your part, such as being late on a royalty payment or violating the franchise's standard operating procedure, can be cause for the franchisor to terminate your agreement.
-While most franchisors are not this strict, the possibility of losing your entire investment for being late on a payment is downright scary.
+Even the slightest impropriety on your part, such as being late on a royalty payment or violating the franchise's standard operating procedure, can cause the franchisor to terminate your agreement.
+While most franchisors aren't this strict, the possibility of losing your entire investment for being late on a payment is downright scary.